llmodbsod/Arduino-FSR402-MP3-TF-16p/README.md

 ## SD Card Setup

-Your microSD card should be formatted as **FAT32** and contain an mp3 folder of yoour sounds.
+Your microSD card should be formatted as **FAT32** and contain an mp3 folder of your sounds.
 <32gb is preferred.

 ## Library used